Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Introduction

 \section{Introduction}

-In decentralized control and cyber-physical systems, information exchange frequently involves agents with misaligned incentives.
-Unlike classical communication, which prioritizes reliable data reconstruction, \emph{Strategic Information Transmission} (SIT) arises when an informed sender communicates with a receiver whose actions impact both parties' costs.
-In this setting, divergent objectives create a fundamental tension between information revelation and strategic manipulation.
-Understanding the limits of communication under such misalignment is crucial for designing robust decentralized systems, with applications ranging from smart grids \cite{larrousse2014crawford-sobel} and federated learning \citep{sun2024strategic,hassan2024strategic} to economic and political interactions \cite{kamenica2019bayesian}.
+In decentralized control and cyber-physical systems, information exchange often involves agents with misaligned incentives.
+Unlike classical communication, which focuses on reliable data reconstruction, \emph{Strategic Information Transmission} (SIT) arises when an informed sender communicates with a receiver whose actions impact both parties' costs.
+In this setting, divergent objectives create a trade-off between information revelation and strategic manipulation.
+Characterizing the limits of communication under such misalignment is essential for designing robust decentralized systems, with applications ranging from smart grids \cite{larrousse2014crawford-sobel} and federated learning \citep{sun2024strategic,munif2024strategic} to economic and political interactions \cite{kamenica2019bayesian}.

 In the foundational cheap-talk model of \cite{crawford1982strategic}, costless but non-verifiable communication between misaligned agents leads to coarse, quantized information transmission.
-The Bayesian persuasion framework of \cite{kamenica2011Bayesian} considers a complementary setting where the sender commits to an information disclosure policy, yielding a Stackelberg game structure that often enables richer communication.
+The Bayesian persuasion framework of \cite{kamenica2011Bayesian} considers a complementary setting where the sender commits to an information disclosure policy, yielding a Stackelberg game structure that enables more expressive communication.